MrKaiWu/MrKaiWu.github.io/with_tex/ind_momentum.tex.md

 - Define **industry peers**:
   - For a focal company $i$, its industry peer at period $t$ is defined as: $IndustryPeer_{i, t} = \{j \in Companies_t: Min(Similarity(i, j)_t, Similarity(j, i)_t) > Threshold_t\}$
   - Use Shenwan Industry Classification (henceforth SWS Ind) to determine the value of $Threshold_t$: set $Threshold_t$ in a way that at period $t$, the number of industry pairs defined by text is approximate to that defined by SWS Ind

+The definition of industry peers here makes it more like a network than a classification.
+In fact, the classification proposed by Hoberg and Phillips (2016) was named Text-based Network Industries (TNIC for short).

 SWS Ind is the most popular industry classification among finance practioners in China.
 This study thus uses SWS Ind as the major benchmark.
 CSRC has also published industry classification (denoted as CSRC Ind for short), which is the default choice in academic research.
 But as you will see later, CSRC Ind performs worse than SWS Ind.